ncsa/hydro_documentation/docs/source/user-guide/prog-env.rst

 Anaconda
 --------

-The Anaconda Python distribution is also available on Hydro by loading either the **anaconda3_cpu** or **anaconda3_gpu** modules.
-Anaconda comes with many included Python packages and uses the `conda package manager <https://docs.conda.io/en/latest/>`_ for viewing and installing packages.
+The Anaconda Python distribution is also available on Hydro by loading either the **anaconda3_cpu** or **anaconda3_gpu** module.
+Anaconda comes with many included Python packages and uses the `Conda package manager <https://docs.conda.io/en/latest/>`_ for viewing and installing packages.

 anaconda3_cpu
 ---------------